Karen Vousden, PhD

-Dr Vousden has been elected as a fellow of the Royal Society, the Royal Society of Edinburgh, EMBO, the Academy of Medical Sciences, the European Academy of Sciences and the American Association for the Advancement of Science.
-She has been elected a foreign associate of the National Academy of Sciences.
+Karen has been elected as a fellow of the Royal Society, the Royal Society of Edinburgh, EMBO, the Academy of Medical Sciences, the European Academy of Sciences, the American Association for the Advancement of Science and a Foreign Associate of the National Academy of Sciences.
 She has also received honorary DScs from the Universities of London and Strathclyde.
 Her awards include the Tenovus Gold Medal, the Sir Frederick Gowland Hopkins Medal, the Royal Medal from the Royal Society of Edinburgh, the Sergio Lombrosco Award and the Pezoller-Marina Larcher Fogazzaro-EACR Women in Cancer Research Award.
 In 2010 she was made a Commander of the British Empire for services to clinical science.
-She is presently on the Board of Directors of the AACR.